Does The Ordinary Skincare Work For Hyperpigmentation

 The Active Ingredient: Retinol

 If you're new to retinol, then The Ordinary Retinol 0.5% is a great place to start.
-Retinol is a form of Vitamin A that has been studied extensively for its use in reducing the appearances of fine lines, sun damage and general skin aging.
+Retinol is a form of Vitamin A that has been studied extensively for its use in reducing the appearances of fine lines, sun damage, and general skin aging.
 While Retinol is a wonderful anti-aging ingredient, it can irritate the skin, so start with a low dosage and work your way up!
-As well as 0.5% The Ordinary also sell 0.2%, 1%, 2% and 5% retinols.
+As well as 0.5% The Ordinary also sell 0.2%, 1%, 2% and 5% retinol.

 The Bad Ingredients: